euphelity/Adrishta-Hackathon-Template/README.md

     a.
 After creating an account, click on the “Login” option and enter the valid credentails.
     b.
 After that select the checkbox to login as an administrator.
     c.
-After successfully loggig in the page will be redirected to the admin page.
+After successfully logging in, the page will be redirected to the admin page.
     d.
 Click on “Enable” to enable the election/voting process.
     e.
 Click on “Disable” to disable the election/voting process.

   5. To login as a voter:

     a.
 After creating an account, click on the “Login” option and enter the valid credentails to login.
     b.
-After successfully loggig in the page will be redirected to the home page.
+After successfully logging in, the page will be redirected to the home page.
     c.
 Click on “Vote for Council” to begin voting when the election is enabled.
     d.
 Click on “View Results” to view the results when the election is disabled.